qmcao/cute_egg_timer/README.md

 ## Debug / Fast Testing
 - Append `?debug=10` (or any positive number of seconds) to the URL to scale all timers so the medium preset lasts that many seconds.
-- Example: `http://localhost:4173?debug=10` makes presets/slider run in ~10 seconds; a banner appears to remind you you’re in debug mode.
+- Example: `http://localhost:4173?debug=10` makes presets/custom inputs run in ~10 seconds; a banner appears to remind you you’re in debug mode.
 - Remove the query parameter to return to real-world minutes.

 ## Deploy & Install on Phone